 - Inertia - Killing an enemy quickly regenerates shields and improves reload speed for a few seconds.

-- Elated - While an enemy is phaselocked you and your party regenerate health.
+- Elated - While an enemy is phaselocked Maya and her party regenerates health.

 - Res - Instantly revive a party member with Phaselock.

 - Recompense - When taking health damage there is a chance that the enemy will also receive an equal amount of damage.

 - Chain Reaction - While an enemy is phaselocked bullets have a chance to ricochet off an enemy and hit another enemy.
 Only works with bullets.

 - Cloud Kill - Shooting an enemy creates a corrosive cloud that damages all nearby enemies.

 - Backdraft - Melee attacks deal bonus fire damage.
 When the shield becomes depleted it releases a fiery explosion.

 - Quicken - Increases the cooldown rate of Phaselock.

 - Sustenance - Constantly regenerate health.
 The lower the health gauge the more powerful the regeneration.